TechxArtisanStudio/Openterface/docs/product/minikvm/updates/260128-keyboard-mouse-issue-analysis.md

+---
+draft: false
+date: 2026-01-28
+description: "A transparent root cause analysis of intermittent keyboard and mouse issues in Openterface MiniKVM, explaining a CH213K ideal diode variation, why normal QA passed, and how the issue was fixed and prevented going forward."
+keywords: "mini-kvm, openterface, kvm-over-usb, root-cause-analysis, CH213K-ideal-diode, usb-power-stability, ideal-diode-variation, keyboard-mouse-failure, hardware-fix, qa-improvements"

+---

-## Openterface MiniKVM Keyboard and Mouse Not Working Issues Root Cause Analysis
+# Openterface MiniKVM Keyboard and Mouse Not Working Issues Root Cause Analysis

 Over the past month, a number of users have reported intermittent issues with Openterface, most commonly involving keyboard and mouse instability.
 We want to share a transparent and detailed technical explanation of what happened, how we identified the root cause, and what we have done — and are still doing — in response.

-### First Production Batch: Stable and Well-Received
+## First Production Batch: Stable and Well-Received

 During our crowdfunding campaign, we produced the first batch of **4,000 Openterface units**.
 This batch went through our full internal QA process, and overall quality was very solid.
 Only a small number of issues were reported, and the vast majority of users were satisfied with the stability and usability of the product.

 This gave us confidence that both the hardware design and the production process were sound.

-### Second Batch: Same Design, Same Factory, “Same” Components
+## Second Batch: Same Design, Same Factory, “Same” Components

 After the first batch sold out, we produced a second batch of **500 Openterface units**, manufactured in the same factory and using components sourced from the same suppliers.